“When the reverberations of shock subside in you,

 towards what is difficult, painful and unknown.”

 Yoga helps us feel better on all levels – mind, body and spirit.
 Yoga has helped many people through illness and injury and has helped to keep them calm and balanced through times of crisis and stress.
-Healing Space Teachers have seen how yoga can benefit people living with cancer, working first hand with people going through treatment.
-Because of this, we are committed to offering yoga and relaxation for people living with cancer.
+Healing Space Teachers have seen how yoga can benefit people living with cancer, working first hand with people going through treatment and recovery.

 Finding a Yoga class or teacher